skyefreeman/SFAdditions/README.md

 # SFAdditions

-A collection of useful Objective-C categories I've written over time.
+A collection of useful Objective-C categories.